 Professor Kirk Hazen is the linguist in the Department and directs the West Virginia Dialect Project.
-He has investigated bidialectalism (funded through NSF grant BCS-9982647), A Sociolinguistic Baseline for English in Appalachia (funded through NSF grant BCS-0743489), Phonetic Variation of English in Appalachia (funded through NSF grant BCS-1120156) language variation in the family, and English in North Carolina (Outer Banks and Warren County).
-The WVDP is also involved in public education about dialect variation and language change.
+He has previously been recognized as a Woodburn Professor and as a Benedum Distinguished Scholar.
+He has investigated bidialectalism (NSF grant BCS-9982647), A Sociolinguistic Baseline for English in Appalachia (NSF grant BCS-0743489), Phonetic Variation of English in Appalachia (NSF grant BCS-1120156), and Community Studies of Sociolinguistic Change in Appalachia (NSF BCS-1651003).
+He has also investigated language variation in in North Carolina (Outer Banks and Warren County).
+The WVDP is involved in public education about dialect variation and language change.

 - Language Variation and Change